Keyword Difficulty Tools

 Keyword Difficulty within a Full SEO Suite

 SEO PowerSuite is the paid tool I use regularly for many SEO tasks, for my own websites as well as client sites.
+It’s a family of desktop/laptop SEO applications, not a web-based SEO platform.

 They also use the term Keyword Difficulty, and include this measure inside the SEO PowerSuite Rank Tracker software app.